Offirmo/offirmo-monorepo/stack--2022/0-CONTRIBUTING/99-todo.md

-purge "@babel/core": "^7"
+TODO purge "@babel/core": "^7"
-purge all babel
+TODO purge all babel

+TODO remove all require()
+TODO switch to full ESM
+TODO run node in ESM
+TODO ensure all packages have at least a sanity check unit test